trevorpogue/sections/README.rst

     with pytest.raises(AttributeError):
         tasks.statuses  # this now raises an AttributeError

 Note, however, that this will still traverse descendant nodes to see if they contain the requested attribute.
-To stop using this feature also, access attributes using the get_node_attr_ method instead.
+To stop using this feature also, access attributes using the ``Section.get_node_attr()`` method in References_ instead.

 --------------
 Section names